BxB-Studio/Inputs-Manager/README.md

 # Inputs-Manager
-A new customizable and dynamic Input alternative for Unity based on the New Input System
+A new customizable and dynamic Input alternative for Unity based on the New Input System.

 This packages includes some additional [Unity CSharp Utilities](https://www.github.com/mediamax07/Unity-CSharp-Utilities).

 **Version:** 0.1-preview.3

 ## Start-up Tutorial
-The Inputs Manager is available under the `Tools > Utilities > Inputs Manager` menu.
+The Inputs Manager is available under the `Tools > Utilities > Inputs Manager` menu.<br/>
-You can access the Inputs Manager from the `Utilities.Inputs` namespace
+You can access the Inputs Manager from the `Utilities.Inputs` namespace.

 ## Documentation
 Will be available soon...